-- Off-site Venues: Several makerspaces and design studios throughout San Diego have offered to host one-day workshops as an alternative to holding them at the conference hotel.
+- Off-site Venues: Several makerspaces and design studios throughout Venice have offered to host one-day workshops as an alternative to holding them at the conference hotel.
 This provides an excellent opportunity for workshop participants to work in a more creative space than a typical workshop, to interact with the local community, and to be situated closer to an urban environment.
 Workshop organizers should indicate if they would be interested in this option and provide some statement about the kind of creative space desired.
 We will notify organizers if this opportunity comes to fruition.
 By default, all workshops will be in the hotel.

 Format and Submission Details

 In keeping with new SIGCHI guidelines, there is no formal page limit; however, we encourage authors to adhere to the typical level of conciseness of workshop submissions (approximately 4,000-5,000 words, excluding captions and references, in single-column format in the new ACM SIGCHI template).